gauravk2203/Development/README.md

 ## Overview

 Frontend Mentor provides real-world projects designed to improve coding skills, and this repository contains my solutions.
-Each project is unique and focuses on different frontend concepts, with a special emphasis on responsive design, accessibility, and clean code.
+Each project is unique and focuses on different frontend concepts, with a special emphasis on responsive design and modern web development practices.

 Feel free to browse through my projects, learn from them, and provide feedback or suggestions!